 One major role of the successful corporate lawyer is negotiation.
 Negotiations regarding a merger or acquisition are complicated enough when everybody speaks the same language.
 But when they don’t, nuances are easily lost, even in simple e-mail exchanges.
 One should also bear in mind that integrating two organisations with different corporate cultures and different backgrounds can also be complicated.

 London School of Legal English runs language courses for law firms such as Ashurst, Bloomsbury, Baker McKenzie and corporate legal departments such as British American Tobacco, Cisco Systems, Google and many more.
-For the best in Legal English, Legal Spanish, Business English and Legal French, fill out the form below or email us. ing of resources Language differences can issues when employees at an organisation with offices all over the world have to work together to meet specific goals.
-For instance, a lawyer from Belgium may need input from a paralegal in Beijing.
-Without a knowledge of legal English, communication will not be at its best.
-Better language comprehension gives employees more information, which is vital to good decision making.
+For the best in Legal English, Legal Spanish, Business English and Legal French, email us. g.